Michael Savage: Controversial MSNBC exchange

 Savage was hired by MSNBC to do a one-hour show which began in March 2003.
 Controversy arose four months later over remarks made in response to a caller who insulted Savage's teeth.
 Savage responded by asking if the caller was a "sodomite", and when the caller replied that he was, Savage said: "Oh, so you're one of those sodomites.
 You should only get AIDS and die, you pig.
 How's that?
 Why don't you see if you can sue me, you pig.
 You got nothing better to do than to put me down, you piece of garbage.
 You got nothing to do today?
 Go eat a sausage and choke on it.
 Get trichinosis.
 Now, do we have another nice caller here who's busy because he didn't have a nice night in the bathhouse who's angry at me today?
-Put another- put another sodomite on ... no more calls?
+Put another – put another sodomite on ... no more calls?
 I don't care about these bums, they mean nothing to me.
 They're all sausages."The interchange created a firestorm of protest including calls for his firing by the LGBT group GLAAD.
 Savage apologized on his radio program and on his website.
 He explained that he believed that MSNBC had gone to commercial to cover the gaffe of the attempted sabotage by a prank caller and that he was off the air at the time of the offensive comments, despite the fact that clips of the segment show Savage going to commercial after he made the comments.
 He also said his remarks were meant only to insult the caller, not all people with AIDS.
 Nevertheless, MSNBC fired him within days of the event.

 Catholic Church and immigration

-In March 2006, Savage criticised Roman Catholic assistance to illegal immigrants (in response to statements by Cardinal Roger Mahony of Los Angeles calling it "pastoral support").
+In March 2006, Savage criticized Roman Catholic assistance to illegal immigrants (in response to statements by Cardinal Roger Mahony of Los Angeles calling it "pastoral support").
 Bill Donohue of the Catholic League canceled an appearance on the show, saying "what is not fine is Savage's diatribe about the 'greedy pigs' in the Catholic Church and how 'the institution is rotten from the top to the bottom.

 C-SPAN broadcast of Talkers Award

-When Talkers Magazine awarded Savage with the publication's annual "Freedom of Speech Award," C-SPAN opted not to broadcast a pre-recorded speech that had been sent by Savage.
+When Talkers Magazine awarded Savage with the publication's annual "Freedom of Speech Award", C-SPAN opted not to broadcast a pre-recorded speech that had been sent by Savage.
 Although the award ceremony had received coverage in previous years, C-SPAN did not televise it due to its policy of televising such speeches only when delivered in person.
 Savage told his listeners to express their ire to C-SPAN through calls and e-mails to the organization.